wavefrontHQ/docs/pages/doc/users_roles.md

 In addition to the global roles and permissions model, Wavefront also supports [access control for individual objects](access.html), for example, administrators can limit access to a sensitive dashboard.

-{% include note.html content="You must have the **Accounts, Groups & Roles** permission to view and manage authorization in Wavefront.
+{% include note.html content="You must have **Accounts, Groups & Roles** permission to view and manage authorization in Wavefront.
 If you don't have the permission, the corresponding UI menu selections, buttons, and links are not visible." %}

 ## Manage Roles and Permissions